Understanding newborn needs: sleep, feeds and play

 Also, newborns need to feed every 2-4 hours.
 And they need your attention during the day and night.

 With newborn sleeping and feeding, the key is being flexible and following your baby’s lead.
-Your baby will let you know whether they want to sleep, feed or interact with you – it’s OK to go with whatever feels right at the time.
+Your baby’s cues and body language will help you understand whether your baby wants to sleep, feed or interact with you.
+It’s OK to go with whatever feels right at the time.

 It’s also OK to try to do things in a similar order if that feels right for you and your baby.
 For example, you could try a simple routine of feed, play, sleep.
 Here’s what this might look like: